Welcome to the Reception page!

 Understanding the World

-Develop an understanding of growth and change in the natural world.
+Develop an understanding of growth and change in human beings.

-Learn to ask appropriate questions about a given subject matter, and develop the skill of researching answers.
+Learn to ask appropriate questions about a given subject matter, and develop the skill of finding out answers.

-Look closely at similarities, differences, patterns and change around them.
+Look closely at similarities, differences, patterns and change around them, especially in connection with the seasons.

 Show care and concern for each other, for creatures and for the school environment.